skesani/mean-chat/README.md

 * Option for saving chats in case you need it.
 For now it doesnot store the messages.

 # Suggestions
-If you have any suggestions please do mail me at `sudheeshshetty@gmail.com` with subject as `chat-suggestions`
+If you have any suggestions please do mail me at `followsasi@gmail.com` with subject as `chat-suggestions`

-# Credits
-I have used some code from AdminLTE for the chat UI.
-The HTML and dependent CSS.
-The private chat box has been taken from [Gurdeep Osahan](http://bootsnipp.com/Gurdeep%20Osahan).